duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 spice to => 'http://registry.npmjs.org/$1/latest';
 ```

 The **spice to** attribute indicates the API endpoint we'll be using, which means a `GET` request will be made to this URL.
 The URL has a **$1** placeholder, which will eventually be replaced with whatever string our `handle` function (which we'll define shortly) returns.
-Generally, Spice instant answers use a search endpoint for a given API and so, we'll need to pass along our search term(s) in the API request.
+Generally, Spice Instant Answers use a search endpoint for a given API and so, we'll need to pass along our search term(s) in the API request.
 We do this by returning the desired search terms in the `handle` function and then the **$1** placeholder, in the `spice to` URL, will be replaced accordingly.

 Please note that we prefer to use **HTTP** endpoints, even when an HTTPS endpoint is available.
 The faster connections make for a better user experience.
 User security and privacy is not violated because all requests are proxied through an HTTPS connection to the DuckDuckGo servers.